-When I finally started my blog in earnest, I basically pushed aside all the old content in favour of the new.
-The stuff I had written up until that point was largely forgotten, and started gathering dust on my old Sun Ultra 10, which was the last machine to host my site before I finally gave in and started using a web hosting company (then a VPS and then, finally, a dedicated server which I rent from kimsufi)
+When I started blogging in earnest, around 2007, I basically pushed aside all of the old content on my website in favour of the new.
+The stuff I had written up until that point was largely forgotten, and started gathering dust on my old Sun Ultra 10, which was the last machine to host my site before I finally gave in and started using a web hosting company.

 I've recently dug out my Sun Ultra 10 from my closet and have since been knee-deep in nostalgia.
 I think my old site or, at least, selected parts of it, deserves a home, and this page will act as such - your gateway to the past!
 Expect new (well, actually, old) things to show up here as I work my way through the years.

 The content, for the most part, remains unchanged, with a few exceptions (like converting the HTML to markdown and fixing broken links where possible).
 Enjoy!
 Or not...

 - PEY - The Good, the Bad, and the Ugly

 - Desmond's Trip to France.
 I had a lot of vacation time coming to me, so I took three weeks off work and decided to visit France in the fall of 2003.

 - The Graphics Pipeline.
 A graphics library I wrote.